plblum/jivs/planning/Design Jivs-DOM.md

 ### D17.2 AriaServiceBase

 `jivs-dom` exports `AriaServiceBase` as the standard reusable implementation and extension point.
-It implements `IDomAriaService`, the standard attribute-update policy, error handling, and use of sibling `DomServices` services.
+It implements `IAriaService`, the standard attribute-update policy, error handling, and use of sibling `DomServices` services.
 Its subclasses provide field discovery for their markup convention.

 ```ts
 interface IFieldAriaElementAnchors {